flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 - acceleration altitude is reached with CLB armed and lateral navigation (NAV) not engaged

 ### OP DES (Open Descent)
-The OPEN DES mode is a selected mode.
-It maintains a SPD/MACH (selected or managed) with the AP/FD pitch mode while autothrust (if active) maintains IDLE thrust.
+The OPEN DES mode maintains a SPD/MACH (selected or managed) with the AP/FD pitch mode while autothrust (if active) maintains IDLE thrust.
 It is not to be used for final approach.

 When OPEN DES is engaged, pitch control maintains the target speed/Mach number, and autothrust